 Too many leftover grits is a good thing, trust me :-).

 Ingredients for White Cheddar Grits!

-Just like I stated in this creamy shrimp and grits video, no self-respecting southerner makes instant grits, and neither are we.
+Just like I stated in the video, no self-respecting southerner makes instant grits, and neither are we.

 Now, that doesn’t mean we are cooking these cheddar grits for 2 hours, but you can expect to be stirring for about 10 minutes or so which really isn’t that bad, see risotto!